 Until such time as we can meet again in person, all retreats will be online.
-If you would like to join the next in-person retreat (July 2021), please see below.
+We postponed the July 2021 retreat until next year.
+Please contact me for more details.

 How to Pay